MuniraGulova/-OS-tasks/README.md

-🍂 This repository will contain tasks for the OS
+🍂 This repository will contain OS related tasks.